lstrojny/functional-php/README.md

 <a name='data_structures'></a>
 ## Data structures

+Functional data structures are immutable.
+They may implement typeclasses such as `Monoid`, `Functor` or `Monad`.

 ### Option

 > Tony Hoare introduced Null references in ALGOL W back in 1965 “simply because it was so easy to implement”.
 He now talks about that decision considering it “my billion-dollar mistake”. (source: http://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare)

 Option lets you get rid of `null`.
 They represent optional values.
 Instances of Option are either an instance of Some(value) or None().
+You can think of them as arrays of zero or one element only.

 Consider the following code: